1mb4dr/netora/content/about/index.md

 - **NAC (Network Access Control)**: Implementing policies to control who and what gets access to the network.
 - **Automation**: Using tools like **Ansible**, **Python**, and **Terraform** to automate repetitive tasks and streamline operations.
 - **Monitoring & Visualization**: Tools like **Grafana**, **Prometheus**, and **ELK Stack** to keep an eye on network performance and security.
+- **AI in Security and Networking**: Exploring how AI can enhance threat detection, network optimization, and automation.

 ---